 What else can I do to support my child?

 - Do not punish your child with hitting, spanking, or yelling.
 Never shake your child.
 Tell your child "no." Give your child short and simple rules.
 Do not allow your child to hit, kick, or bite another person.
 Put your child in time-out in a safe place.
-You can distract your child with a new activity when he behaves badly.
-Make sure everyone who cares for your child disciplines him the same way.
+You can distract your child with a new activity when he or she behaves badly.
+Make sure everyone who cares for your child disciplines him or her the same way.